Lincoln Crossing Elementary Boundary Reassignment

 Given these circumstances, the district initiated a comprehensive Attendance Boundary Study to evaluate current attendance zones, project future enrollment, and identify potential adjustments that support equitable access to quality education, efficient use of facilities, and long-term sustainability.

-The special meeting provided an opportunity for the Board of Trustees to engage with staff and consultants in a data-driven review of enrollment trends, facility capacities, and growth projections, and provide direction for addressing future growth.
+The special meeting in June provided an opportunity for the Board of Trustees to engage with staff and consultants in a data-driven review of enrollment trends, facility capacities, and growth projections, and provide direction for addressing future growth.

 FAQ

-What are the proposed changes to attendance boundaries?
+What are the changes to attendance boundaries?

 Was a decision already made on this?